TonySites-Data/GoRouge/README.md

 * More over-the-top features

-Feel free to chat about *GoRouge* anytime!
+Feel free to chat about *GoRogue* anytime!

-(Note: *GoRouge* is in Beta, Stay up to date with Updates!)
+(Note: *GoRogue* is in Beta, Stay up to date with Updates!)